sensu/catalog/templates/check-template/README.md

 <!-- Please provide links to any relevant reference documentation to help users learn more and/or troubleshoot this integration; specifically including any third-party software documentation. -->

-1. This plugin uses a [Sensu Token][tokens] for variable substitution.
+1. This integration uses [Sensu Tokens][tokens] for variable substitution.

 <!-- Links -->
 [check]: https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/checks/